Anchor Pull-Out Testing & Proof Load Testing

-Proof load testing is a non-destructive test that verifies the correct installation of post-installed anchors by applying a controlled load to a predetermined proof load value.
+Proof load testing, commonly referred to as anchor pull-out testing, is a non-destructive test that verifies the correct installation of post-installed anchors by applying a controlled axial pull-out force to a predetermined proof load value.
 The proof load is typically 1.5 times the serviceability load per VicRoads Section 680, or calculated per BS 8539:2012+A1:2021 Annex B.3.
-The load is held for a minimum of 30 seconds and must not drop more than 10% during the hold period — any drop exceeding this threshold indicates a potential installation defect or substrate inadequacy requiring investigation.
+The load is held for a minimum of 30 seconds and must not drop more than 10% during the hold period, any drop exceeding this threshold indicates a potential installation defect or substrate inadequacy requiring investigation.

-Proof load testing is the primary quality assurance mechanism for safety-critical anchoring applications where failure could cause injury, structural collapse, or significant economic loss.
-Unlike ultimate load testing, proof testing does not damage the anchor — it confirms that the installed anchor can sustain its design load with adequate margin, and the anchor remains serviceable after testing.
-This makes proof testing the standard for production anchors that will remain in service.
+Anchor pull-out testing is the primary quality assurance mechanism for safety-critical anchoring applications where failure could cause injury, structural collapse, or significant economic loss.
+Unlike ultimate load testing, proof testing does not damage the anchor, it confirms that the installed anchor can sustain its design load with adequate margin, and the anchor remains serviceable after testing.
+This makes pull-out proof testing the standard for production anchors that will remain in service.

 Tension Proof Load Testing (Pull-Out)